DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-04-28-Repository-pattern.md

 <br>

 ## Related Patterns
-- Data Mapper.
+- Data Mapper

     This pattern describes how to map data to different sachems.
 It is often used to map between a data store and a domain model.

-- Unit of Work.
+- Unit of Work
     This pattern keeps track of everything that happens during a business transaction that affects the database.
 At the conclusion of the transaction, it determines how to update the database to conform to the changes.

 <br>